nasa/cumulus-orca/tasks/copy_to_archive/API.md

 **Returns**:

   A dictionary containing all the file metadata needed for reconciliation with Cumulus with the following keys:
+  "cumulusArchiveLocation" (str):
-- `"cumulusArchiveLocation"` _str_ - Cumulus S3 bucket where the file is stored in.
+  Cumulus bucket the file is stored in.
+  "orcaArchiveLocation" (str):
-- `"orcaArchiveLocation"` _str_ - ORCA S3 Glacier bucket that the file object is stored in
+  ORCA archive bucket the file object is stored in.
+  "keyPath" (str):
-- `"keyPath"` _str_ - Full AWS key path including file name of the file where the file resides in ORCA.
+  Full AWS key path including file name of the file where the file resides in ORCA.
+  "sizeInBytes" (str):
-- `"sizeInBytes"` _str_ - Size of the object in bytes
+  Size of the object in bytes
+  "version" (str):
-- `"version"` _str_ - Latest version of the file in the S3 Glacier bucket
+  Latest version of the file in the archive bucket "ingestTime" (str):
-- `"ingestTime"` _str_ - Date and time the file was originally ingested into ORCA.
+  Date and time the file was originally ingested into ORCA.
+  "etag" (str):
-- `"etag"` _str_ - etag of the file object in the AWS S3 Glacier bucket.
+  etag of the file object in the archive bucket.

-<a id="copy_to_glacier.task"></a>
+<a id="copy_to_archive.task"></a>

 #### task